How To Become a Licensed Real Estate Agent in New York

 Also, it can take time to find the right sponsor.

-Getting sponsored may eat up your time since it may be difficult to find the right broker who can mentor you.
+Getting sponsored may consume your time since finding the right broker to mentor you may be challenging.

-What is the Commission Split Between the Broker and the Sponsored?
+What is the commission split between the broker and the sponsor?

 The standard sales commission in New York is 6%.